 Then, if necessary, Phase 2 of treatment includes braces to straighten adult teeth.
 This phase looks similar to what we were imagining at the beginning as we revisited the days of slap bracelets and hair crimping—although it is a much lighter version if the child has gone through Phase 1.
 If a child is treated with early orthodontics in phase one, this phase can be significantly shorter or skipped altogether in some cases.
 Also, the child is much less likely to need invasive treatment like teeth removal.

-If you believe your child may be a good candidate for early orthodontic treatment, pop on those literally-titled “Mom Jeans” or bootcuts (more trends that are back in style), and head on in for your free consultation today.
+If you believe your child may be a good candidate for early orthodontic treatment, pop on those literally-titled “Mom Jeans” or bootcuts (more trends that are back in style), and head on in for a consultation today.